Washington-area Republicans Bob Good, Andy Harris skip inauguration

 A spokeswoman for Good said that, “like millions of Americans,” Good watched the ceremony virtually with his family at home in the 5th Congressional District.

-“They’re really discouraging folks from being in D.C. from a security standpoint, and so I’ve decided to follow the counsel I’ve given to the folks in the 5th district, just to stay away and watch from home with my family,” Good said in an interview with ABC 13 on Tuesday.
+“They’re really discouraging folks from being in D.C. from a security standpoint, and so I’ve decided to follow the counsel I’ve given to the folks in the 5th District, just to stay away and watch from home with my family,” Good said in an interview with ABC 13 on Tuesday.
 “I would be remiss in saying I would be more excited if the election had turned out differently, but if it was normal times, I would have attended, absolutely.”

 Good, who objected to Biden’s electoral college victory in two states on Jan.
 6, added that he hoped to work with Biden on items on which they could agree but would “challenge him when I don’t believe he’s right and where I don’t agree with his policies.”